brabster/tw-site-hugo/content/posts/2024-02-08-pypi-downloads-danger/index.md

 This is running a bit long now, but I'll quickly show why the new view is so much safer and more efficient, at least for the kind of analysis I want to do.
 The new table gives me download counts by day, package, version and installer.
 It currently contains 451 billion rows and weighs in at 21.45GB.
-The maximum scan cost you can incur against this table is 10p, and you can doo 100 queries within the monthly free tier.
+The maximum single query scan cost you can incur against this table is **10p**, and you can run around 100 queries over it within the monthly free tier.

-I could optimise further with daily partitions, but that's one for another day.
+Given that most of my queries are in specific date ranges, I could optimise further - but that's one for another day.